-For many ecommerce sites, sites with hundreds of mostly duplicated pages, and others, fixing thin content may seem like an impossible goal.
-But thin content is the opposite of the “unique, quality, relevant content” that search engines want to show on results pages.
+For many e-commerce sites, sites with hundreds of mostly duplicated pages, and others, fixing thin content may seem like an impossible goal.
+But thin content is the opposite of the unique, relevant quality content that search engines want to show on results pages.
 Thin content can hurt a website’s SEO and revenue.

 What can a website do to fix thin content?
 Last week’s ISOOSI Tuesday Chat, a Google+ Hangout-on-Air hosted by ISOOSI Research Engine, dealt with this issue.
 In Making Your Thin Content Phat!, host and ISOOSI President Carlos Fernandes talked with four Internet marketing experts: Ammon Johns, David Harry, Terry Van Horne and Bill Slawski.
 What follows are the questions, problems and solutions this panel of experts discussed during the Hangout.

 In this article you’ll find solutions for four common causes of thin content, which you can jump to with the links below:

 - Scenario #2: Filtered Ecommerce Pages

 - Scenario #3: Product Pages

 - Scenario #4: “Me too” SEO Posts

 Thin content isn’t about the amount of content, but the quality.
 Here are some general tips for content creation that will keep you clear of Google’s thin content traps.

 - Make your page the most complete answer: Search for your specific phrases, then look through the “top 100 results” and find the words and phrases related to that topic (e.g., for “John Wayne,” pages might talk about the Oscars, westerns, movies, etc.).
 Make sure your content includes all the same ideas so you can “get stuck in the cluster.”
 (Credit: Bill)